-Educational Specialist - Educational Psychology
+Educational Specialist - School Psychology

 The Ed.S. in School Psychology prepares professional school psychologists.
 This degree requires a minimum of 66 graduate semester credits, enables the student to practice as a school psychologist in Nevada, and provides preparation for national certification.
 This Educational Specialists degree, approved by the National Association of School Psychologists, integrates theory and research to applied skills for working in schools and other agencies.